 - Salt and pepper, to taste

 - 2 large eggs

 - Olive oil for brushing

-- Preheat oven to 400˚ and cover a sheet tray with parchment paper.
+- Preheat oven to 400˚F and cover a sheet tray with parchment paper.

 - Heat 1 tablespoon olive oil over medium-low heat.
 Saute onion and pepper until onion becomes translucent.
 Stir in sweet potato and continue to cook until sweet potato pieces are tender, about 6-8 minutes.
 Remove from heat and stir in the cilantro, lime juice, salt, and pepper.

-- In a separate pan, heat over medium low remaining tablespoon olive oil.
+- In a separate pan, heat remaining tablespoon olive oil over medium-low.
 Whisk together eggs and milk, then pour into heated pan.
-Cook eggs, using a spatula to scrap the sides and bottom, until eggs are set.
+Cook eggs, using a spatula to scrape the sides and bottom, until eggs are set.
+Combine with sweet potatoes.

-- Heat tortillas until pliable (wrap in a damp towel and heat in a 200˚ oven until warm).
-Scoop 2 to 3 tablespoon of the filling onto the 1/3 of the tortilla closest to you.
+- Heat tortillas until pliable (wrap in a damp towel and heat in a 200˚F oven until warm).
+Scoop 2 to 3 tablespoons of the filling onto the third of the tortilla closest to you.
 Roll the edge closest to you over the filling and tuck tightly.
 Continue to roll and place the taquito seam side down on a baking tray.
 Stick with a toothpick if necessary.
 Repeat with remaining filling.

 - Brush with olive oil and bake for 18 to 22 minutes until tortillas are browning and crisp.